CodyNault/WhatTheVax/README.md

 1. Register for a github account at  [https://github.com/](https://github.com) if you dont already have one.
 2. Go to the project [https://github.com/CodyNault/WhatTheVax](https://github.com/CodyNault/WhatTheVax)
 3. Navigate to the file you wish to edit and click edit (This will trigger a fork of the prject)
-4. Edit the file test (To make it look organized with headings and links, see the [Markdown Cheatsheet](https://commonmark.org/help/)
+4. Edit the file by clicking the pencil in upper right corner.
+(To make it look organized with headings and links, see the [Markdown Cheatsheet](https://commonmark.org/help/)
-5. Preview the changes
+5. Propose the changes button (Bottom of screen)
-6. Commit and submit a pull request
+6. Submit a Pull Request (green button at the top) (You can include a note explaining your changes if it is helpful)
-7. Thats it.
+7. That's it.
 I will try to approve things as quick as possible. \
 If you dont know what any of this means, ask a programmer or techy friend and they should be able to help.

 ## License